Table of Contents

 International students are not permitted to work more than 20 hours in any given week while classes are in session.
 See International Student Employment Regulations for more information.

 Increases to work-study awards are granted on a limited basis.
 There are situations that may warrant an increase to an award, such as, financial hardship for a student or special circumstances in a department.
-When these cases arise, supervisors may submit a Request for Student Employment Increase form to Financial Aid for consideration.
+When these cases arise, supervisors may submit a Request for Award Increase Form (PDF)to Student Employment for consideration.

 To provide equal opportunity for all Macalester students, open positions are posted online through JobX.
 Postings include the following information and should be descriptive: